By Change Is Good

 As a teacher, I invite my students to find their edge, to step out of their comfort zones, to challenge themselves, to be playful and spontaneous and, most importantly, to take a step inward – to cultivate a sense of listening and, from it, find balance.
 If my students walk out of the studio feeling physically invigorated and with a smile on their faces, I think I've done my job. :)

-Trainings: Baptiste Expand Your Power 200 hour teacher training, Level 1 with the Baptiste Institute, Art of Assisting, Advanced Art of Assisting
+Trainings: Baptiste Expand Your Power 200 hour teacher training, Level 1, 2 and 3 with the Baptiste Institute, Art of Assisting, Advanced Art of Assisting